 - Apple Watch SE

 Apple took a drastic leap forward last year, cutting two models from the list of supported Apple Watches in a single update: whereas the Series 1 and later were allowed to install watchOS 6, you required a Series 3 or later to get watchOS 7.

 After such a ruthless move we expect Apple to be more gentle in 2021.
 The Series 3 should survive for at least one more year of watchOS support; after all, Apple still sells that model from its store.

 Design: How will the Apple Watch interface change?

-Apple's culture of secrecy has weakened over the past few years, a process begun by a leaky supply chain in Asia and accelerated by the necessity to send engineers home with prototypes during the pandemic.
-But this mainly applies to hardware, and software remains cloaked in mystery; this far ahead of launch it's difficult to accurate predict what watchOS 8 will look like.
+Apple's culture of secrecy has weakened over the past few years, a process begun by a leaky supply chain in Asia (an issue the company is addressing) and accelerated by the necessity to send engineers home with prototypes during the pandemic.
+But this mainly applies to hardware, and software remains cloaked in mystery; it's difficult to accurate predict what watchOS 8 will look like.

 An illuminating example of this comes from 9to5Mac, which has posted a raft of illustrations to match its predictions for the next update of watchOS.
 The site envisions the addition of widgets to the Apple Watch screen, and a range of new watch faces.

 Widgets is a particularly intriguing idea.
 Full home-screen widgets (as opposed to the widgets that have lived in the Today View for several years) were finally added to the iPhone in iOS 14 after endless demand, and allowed greater interface customisation than ever before.
 We love the idea of being able to add mini widgets to the Apple Watch's Control Centre, which 9to5Mac suggests could become horizontally scrollable.